 Some factors to consider before having back surgery include:

-Ability to function.
-If it is possible to complete daily life activities with manageable pain levels, and if pain does not interrupt sleep or activity, nonsurgical treatments are usually recommended.
+If it is possible to complete daily life activities with manageable pain levels, and if the pain does not interrupt sleep or activity, nonsurgical treatments are usually recommended.
 Surgery is more likely to be recommended if the patient has limited ability to function in everyday life.

-Mental health.
 Several studies have indicated that mental and emotional well-being have a positive correlation to improvement and satisfaction after surgery.
-Patients who feel more in control of their health, for instance, report a more positive recovery and outcome after surgery.4 Understanding how a patient is likely to respond to surgery can help guide more effective post-operative care.
+Patients who feel more in control of their health, for instance, report a more positive recovery and outcome after surgery.
+1 Block AR.
+Demoralization, Patient Activation, and the Outcome of Spine Surgery.
+Healthcare (Basel).
+2016;4(1) Understanding how a patient is likely to respond to surgery can help guide more effective post-operative care.

 Spine surgery is usually not recommended for mild to moderate back pain, or for pain that has lasted for less than 6 to 12 weeks.
 Additionally, back surgery is not an option if the cause of the pain is not detectible through imaging tests.